 What's up Internet?
-My name is Ian Bloom and this is Nerd Finance.
-I'm your resident financial life planner and a huge nerd!
-Since this is my first video I wanted to give you a rundown of what you're in for.
+My name is Ian Bloom.
+Welcome to Nerd Finance!
+I'm your resident financial life planner and huge nerd!
+And guess what?
+Happy Thanksgiving!